andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01a-bergen.md

 the hallway of the gods.
 On either side towering palisades of anorthositic granite scrape the sky with their serrated edges.
 Torrents of water, too many to count, throw themselves from the cliffs as if to momentarily experience the feeling of flight.
-The spray seems to soar towards the earth in slow motion before crashing on the escarpment below.
+The spray appears to float towards the earth in slow motion before crashing on the escarpment below.

-The wide valley is bisected by the N&aelig;r&oslash;ydalselvi River, collecting the      of the waterfalls before escorting it to the N&aelig;r&oslash;yfjord.
+The wide valley is bisected by the N&aelig;r&oslash;ydalselvi River, collecting the      of the waterfalls, laconically escorting it to the N&aelig;r&oslash;yfjord.
 (fun fact - the N&aelig;r&oslash;yfjord was the inspiration for Arendelle in *Frozen*)